Trialis/Pokecord-Selfbot/README.md

 ### Features
 A donation of US$1 will unlock the 'Automatic Catcher' plugin to the base SelfBot software, so you can leave your computer idle for hours at a time.
 ### Link
-To unlock the link, PM me on Discord at Dominick#2312.
+To unlock the link, PM Dominick on Discord at Dominick#2312.
 One copy of the plugin is US$1.
 ## Legal
-Please note that I am not responsible for any incidents caused by the software, including: Discord ban.
+Please note that we am not responsible for any incidents caused by the software, including: Discord ban.